Plympton

 Table Chart PROFILE FAQ

-Plympton features high concentrations of group households and lone person households, with a fairly typical median household size
+Plympton features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 61.2% of all households, including 22.6% couples with children, 27.7% couples without children, and 8.5% single parent families.
-Non-family households make up the remaining 38.8%, with lone person households at 31.5% and group households comprising 7.3%.
-The median household size is 2.3 people, which matches the Greater Adelaide average.
+Family households constitute 61.2% of all households, including 22.6% couples with children, 27.7% couples without children, and 8.5% single parent families.
+Non-family households account for the remaining 38.8%, with lone person households at 31.5% and group households comprising 7.3%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households